List of Ouran High School Host Club characters: Takashi "Mori" Morinozuka

+Takashi Morinozuka (銛之塚 崇, Morinozuka Takashi), usually called Mori (モリ), is a third year student at Ouran Academy.
+He is 17 years old at the beginning of the series.
 Mori is depicted as tall, quiet, and somewhat intimidating, but very protective of his cousin Honey, whom he fully calls by his first name, Mitsukuni.
 This is seen in the anime and manga when Honey has a toothache (anime: episode 12, manga: chapter 14).
 Mori blames himself for failing to remind Honey to brush his teeth after eating and restricts his cousin from eating sweets until he has a filling done.
 Honey judo-throws Mori to the floor in a fit of anger, but they soon make amends.
 It is learned that the Morinozuka family has protected and served the Haninozuka family for many generations but were joined by marriage two generations back, thus breaking the master-servant tradition.

 Nevertheless, Mori still faithfully protects Honey and is always by his side, attending to his wishes, and watching out for him.
 His protective personality extends to his classmates and the Host Club members, earning him a high respect level.
 He is also protective of Haruhi, as shown in episode 7, of whom he thinks in a very kind, brotherly way.
 As a host, he is considered the wild type (changed into the strong, silent type in the anime's English dub) and usually does not try to woo girls.
 The girls like how he cares for Honey, and shyer customers are attracted to his tall physique and taciturn personality.
 He has an outgoing little brother, Satoshi Morinozuka, who only appears in the manga.

 Mori's hobbies include kendo, of which he is the national champion.
 In the manga, he becomes uncharacteristically talkative and flirtatious when tired.
 In the later chapters, he raises a chick who he names Piyo and takes in a stray tanuki, who he names Pome.
 He is also depicted as having a natural ability to tame animals, as shown in a few later chapters.
 He easily tames two Doberman guard dogs at the Suoh residence and can summon a flock of doves in the amusement park.

 In chapter 72, he graduates from Ouran, deciding to study Theory and Philosophy of Law (or Jurisprudence).
 However, he is leaving for the university section, Honey and Mori state that they will often visit the Host Club.
 He maintains a close relationship with the Host Club members even in the future, especially with Tamaki and Haruhi, being the first to congratulate them when they have children and visits often.
 The author states that despite having the quality of an old-fashioned, cool-looking Japanese man, Mori is very loving and devoted to his future wife and children.